CSCfi/csc-user-guide/docs/support/faq/how-to-mount-os-bucket-for-cpouta.md

 ##Configuring and using Allas (Ubuntu and Centos)

-Once you have, openstack, s3cmd and s3fs installed, download and execute the **poutaos_configure** tool to configure _s3cmd_ so that it uses your cPouta project.
-You can also use this tool also to switch between different Allas projects if you have several of them.
+Once you have openstack, s3cmd and s3fs installed, download and execute the **poutaos_configure** tool to configure _s3cmd_ so that it uses your cPouta project.
+You can also use this tool to switch between different Allas projects if you have several of them.

 ```